Nancy Pelosi Says The Accusations Against Joe Biden Don’t Disqualify Him From Being President

 Nancy Pelosi’s comments come after two separate women have come forward to say that the then-vice president inappropriately touched them.

 Nevada legislator Lucy Flores wrote in an op-ed on Friday that Biden came up behind her, smelled her hair, and then kissed the back of her head at a campaign fundraising event in 2014.
-She called the move humiliating and said that it left shocked and confused.
+She called the move humiliating and said that it left her shocked and confused.
 While she didn’t go so far as to say it constituted sexual harassment, she did say that she felt it was an invasion of her personal space, as The Inquisitr reported previously.

 On Monday, a second woman named Amy Lappos came forward to say that she felt that Biden touched her inappropriately in 2009 at a Connecticut fundraiser.